couralex/equal-array/README.md

 #### `conversion`
 *accepted values: `true` (default), `false`, or a callback*

 Apply a conversion to the array elements before making the comparison.
-This is important if the array contains objects because they are compared by references, so :
+This is important if the array contains objects because, by default, they are compared by references, so :
 ```js
 new Date(1995, 10) !== new Date(1995, 10)
 ```